DCS-gRPC/rust-server/README.md

 -- The default AWS voice to use (see https://docs.aws.amazon.com/polly/latest/dg/voicelist.html). tts.provider.aws.defaultVoice = "Brian"

+-- The address your Coqui server is running at. tts.provider.coqui.addr = "http://localhost:4000"

+-- The voice (speaker id) to be used from the active model (default of `p250` assumes that you are -- running `tts_models/en/vctk/vits`). tts.provider.coqui.voice = "p250"

 -- Your Google Cloudd access key. tts.provider.gcloud.key = "..."